 The One-Thousand-Choir Festival

 The Alta Pusteria International Choir Festival is a non competitive event that takes place in Val Pusteria (South Tyrol, ITALY) every year during the last week of June for five days, Wednesday to Sunday.
-Since the first Festival in 1998, over 1250 outstanding choirs and about 65,000 singers from 45 countries of the five continents have performed in the twenty editions.

 The repertoire is absolutely free; no particular songs have to be performed mandatorily nor are there bans on particular periods or music genres.